varlogerr/ansible-base/core/readme.md

   Error: Unable to find a match: cpu-x
   ```

-  Currently disabled for `redhat` family.
+  Currently disabled for `rhel` family.

   TODO: check the reason and other RHEL-based platforms.
 * <a id="issues-snapd"></a>`snapd` fails to work in `almalinux` (not sure about other `rhel`-likes) with error: